misasa/actsasmappable/README.md

 # Description

-ActsAsMappable makes it easy to integrate a dynamic map in a Rails application.
+Generate a map from ActiveRecord model.
+Integrate a dynamic map in a Rails application.
 It can display geographical map tiles loaded from [OpenStreetMap][].
 The included map viewer is [Leaflet][].

 This is referred by [medusa](https://github.com/misasa/medusa "follow instruction").